 Refactoring is the rethinking and redesigning of class and method structures.
-Most commonly, the effect is that classes are split in two or that methods are divided into two or more methods.
-Refactoring can also include the joining of multiple classes or methods into one, but that is less common than splitting.
+Most commonly the effect is that classes are split into two, or that methods are divided into two or more methods.
+Refactoring can also include the joining of classes or methods into one, but that case is less common.

-8.12.1 Refactoring and testing
+7.12.1 Refactoring and testing

-Before we provide an example of refactoring, we need to reflect on the fact that, when we refactor a program, we are usually proposing to make some potentially large changes to something that already works.
-When something is changed, there is a likelihood that errors will be introduced.
-Therefore, it is important to proceed cautiously; and, prior to refactoring, we should establish that a set of tests exists for the current version of the program.
-If tests do not exist, then we should first decide how we can reasonably test the functionality of the program and record those tests (for instance, by writing them down) so that we can repeat the same tests later.
-We will discuss testing more formally in the next chapter.
-If you are already familiar with automated testing, use automated tests.
-Otherwise, manual (but systematic) testing is sufficient for now.

-Once a set of tests has been decided, the refactoring can start.
+Before we provide an example of refactoring, we need to reflect on the fact that when we refactor a program we are usually proposing to make some potentially large changes to something that already works.
+When something is changed there is a likelihood that errors will be introduced.
+Therefore it is important to proceed cautiously, and prior to refactoring we should establish that a set of tests exists for the current version of the program.
+If tests do not exist, then the first stage should be to create some tests that will be suitable for conducting regression testing on the refactored version.
+Only when these tests exist should the refactoring start.
 Ideally, the refactoring should then follow in two steps:

-- The first step is to refactor in order to improve the internal structure of the code, but without making any changes to the functionality of the application.
-In other words, the program should, when executed, behave exactly as it did before.
-Once this stage is completed, the previously established tests should be repeated to ensure that we have not introduced unintended errors. - The second step is taken only once we have reestablished the baseline functionality in the refactored version.
+- The first step is to refactor in order to provide the same functionality as that of the original version.
+In other words, we restructure the source code to improve its quality, not to change or increase its functionality.
+Once this stage is completed, the regression tests should be run to ensure that we have not introduced unintended errors. - The second step is taken only once we have re-established the baseline functionality in the refactored version.
 Then we are in a safe position to enhance the program.
 Once that has been done, of course, testing will need to be conducted on the new version.